Introduction

 | 482 | sphinx3 | C | Speech recognition |

-- Installation Tutorial (This is a installation guide for *NIX system only, including how to simply run a benchmark)
+- Installation Tutorial (Installation guide for *NIX systems, including how to run a simple benchmark)

-- Get Familiar with Runspec (Introduce the commonly and less commonly used options in runspec)
+- Get Familiar with Runspec (Common and less common

-- Run and Reporting Rules (Run this before cite this)
+runspecoptions) - Run and Reporting Rules (Read this before citing results)

-After downloading the file, input the following command to install.
+After downloading the file, run the following command to install it:

 1 | cd /path/to/spec |

 After this, modify the configuration file in SPEC_CPU2006-103/config/.
-Ensure link the program to update-alternative --config already.
-Here I configured with gcc, it also can be replaced by clang.
-The installation of fortran is also necessary.
+Make sure the compiler is linked through update-alternative --config.
+I configured it with gcc, but it can also be replaced with clang.
+Installing fortran is also necessary.

 My gcc version: